pipe-cd/pipecd/docs/rfcs/0006-ada-dynamic.md

 ### About how to store previous deployment metrics
 Is Filestore really the best place to store?
 No considerations on storing Users metrics in Control-plane?

+(8/26 updates) For now we settled on not supporting to store metrics.
+In the future, we plan to do it for those whose monitoring system's retension is short.

 ### About query templating
 Alternatively, if we provide just `{{ .Variant }}` variable like Harness CV, the ANALYSIS configuration may be more simple.